ftbjs/ftb-cli/README.md

   </a>
 </p>

-<h6>Released react 😂😝😂.
+<h6 align="center">Released react 😂😝😂.
 Focus on create vue template.</h6>

-> A cli tool for create vue and react application.
+## Overview
+This project is a command line tool that supports creating `Vue` and `React` projects, You can select testing, eslint by yourself.
+At the same time, the command line also supports creating npm packages, pure js libraries, vue plugins, react plugins, and include development environments, build environments. support for publishing to npm.

 English | [简体中文](./README-zh_CN.md)